sepsilva/devops-23-24-PSM-1231869/CA3/Part2/readme.md

   ```
   This specifies that we want to use the ubuntu bionic 64 image.
 - Both machines run ubuntu bionic 64 and install open jdk 11.
-  - We can configure the IP's of the machines and the ports they run on.
+  - We can configure the IP's of the machines and the ports they expose to the outside.
 For the db machine we:
     ```ruby
     config.vm.network "private_network", ip: "192.168.56.11"
     db.vm.network "forwarded_port", guest: 8082, host: 8082